Chandakaniket/AssistantComputerControl/README.md

-# HomeComputerControl
+# AssistantComputerControl
-Control your computer with Google Home!
+Control your computer using your Google Home or Amazon Alexa assistant!

 This simple program lets you tell your Google Home to do basic tasks on your computer like;
 ### Supported computer actions